SlothKai/Exploratory-Data-Analysis/Tax_Rate_Data_Analysis/README.md

 - The original file was in strict open XML spreadsheet format.
 It was converted to a valid Excel workbook for use with Pandas.
 - This analysis was part of an interview task focusing on data for the country code 'ID' (Indonesia).
+- If you found any other anomalies with the data that was addressed, feel free to reach out!
+I would love to know as well ^.^